 If the 45 million student loan borrowers in the United States formed their own country, it would be the 31st most populated in the world, slightly smaller than Spain but larger than Argentina.

-Collectively, this medium-sized country of student loan borrowers would owe $1.45 trillion in student loan debt, with the average recent graduate owing around $27,975, according to our statistics.
+Collectively, this medium-sized country of student loan borrowers would owe $1.45 trillion in student loan debt, with the average recent graduate owing around $27,975, according to our student loan debt statistics.

 A study conducted by The Harris Poll found that 46 percent of Americans cite Christmas as their favorite holiday, with the next closest holiday only registering 19 percent of the vote.
 The Pew Research Center found that 86 percent of Americans buy gifts as part of the holidays, and 83 percent said buying and receiving gifts makes them feel “joyful.”